-This is a generalized description as the breed standard is very precise about exactly where the secondary color markings should and should not be.
+This is a generalized description, as the breed standard is precise about where the secondary color markings should and should not be.

 AKC NOT approved Rottweiler coat colors and markings

-The official Rottweiler breed standard is also very specific about which colors and markings are disallowed or considered to be serious faults by show dog standards.
+The official Rottweiler breed standard is also very specific about which colors and markings are disallowed or considered serious faults by show dog standards.

-The breed standard specifies that the following colors and markings on a Rottweiler dog are regarded as serious concerns.
+The breed standard specifies that the following colors and markings on a Rottweiler dog are serious concerns.

 - Any primary (base) color except black.

-- Any white markings (with the exception of very few random white hairs).
+- Any white markings (except very few random white hairs).

-- Any secondary color markings that fall outside the approved areas on the dog’s body.
+- Any secondary color markings fall outside the approved areas on the dog’s body.

-- Secondary coat colors that exceed 10 percent surface area on the dog’s body.
+- Secondary coat colors exceed 10 percent surface area on the dog’s body.

 - Single coat coloration on a Rottweiler.